 Student application guide

-To submit your application for job postings that are part of the Mitacs Business Strategy Internship (MBSI) program, you must apply on CareerLink.
-Jobs qualified under this program in the Spring/Summer terms will be posted in the “MBSI” category, starting January 5, 2021.
+To submit your application for internship opportunities that are part of the Mitacs Business Strategy Internship (MBSI) program, you must apply on CareerLink.* Projects qualified under this program will be posted in the “MBSI” category.

 You will need to submit your résumé and a one-page letter addressing the statements outlined below.
-Please keep in mind that these letters will be viewed by employers, and should be written in a professional manner.
+Please keep in mind that these letters will be viewed by partner organizations, and should be written in a professional manner.